NiftyZk/niftyzk/readme.md

 If the commitment is reusable because of the use-case of the DApp, e.g: it controls a reusable wallet, then a different nullifier strategy can be used, like: commitment = hash(secret, nullifier), nullifierHash = hash(nullifier, nonce), in this case the nonce is a random secret number, which makes the nullification reusable.
 Each time the user reveals the knowledge of the secret behind the commitment, the nullifierHash is a new value, while it stays linked to the commitment.
 Experiment with different strategies to suit your use-case.

+## Buidling Rust

+The project now contains rust code to help creating verifiers for PLONK with bellman_ce for the cosmwasm ecosystem

+build the rust project using the command:

+`cargo build --target wasm32-unknown-unknown`

+get the wasm:

+`wasm-pack build --target nodejs`